cs-chan/Total-Text-Dataset/README.md

 # Total-Text-Dataset (Official site)
+Updated on April 29, 2020 (Detection leaderboard is updated - highlighted E2E methods.
+Thank you.)

 Updated on March 19, 2020 (Query on the new groundtruth of test set)

 Updated on Sept.
 08, 2019 (New [training groundtruth](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Groundtruth/Text) of Total-Text is now available)